Patrick J. Conroy: Controversy

 On May 6, 2011, when his selection was announced, it was made clear that his name would be submitted to the full House for confirmation.

 On May 11, Pelosi announced she was "reconsidering" support when it was revealed that the group for which Conroy worked had paid $166 million for more than 400 claims of child sexual abuse.
 Boehner's reaction was to say that Conroy was vetted and that the nomination would stand.

 However, The Seattle Times reported that Conroy had written a letter in 1986 to then-Seattle Archbishop Raymond Hunthausen about an accusation of abuse by a priest in Hunthausen's archdiocese, and when Conroy received no reply, he did not follow up on the issue.
 Fr.
 Dennis Champagne, the accused priest, remained in the ministry until 2002, when he finally resigned after the boy made his accusations public.

-The Oregon Province of the Society of Jesus paid the largest sex-abuse settlement of any order in the Roman Catholic Church.
+The Oregon Province of the Society of Jesus paid the largest sex-abuse settlement of any order in the Catholic Church.
 A spokesperson for Pelosi's office stated that "new information has arisen" since the initial review of Conroy's candidacy, and would be reviewed "as expeditiously as possible" with no "pre-judgment."

 According to Fox News Channel, Pelosi did not have information about the $166 million settlement when she initially supported the nomination.

 A number of groups supporting alleged victims of sexual abuse said that appointing any priest from the Oregon Province of the Society of Jesus would be inappropriate, and some like the Survivors Network of those Abused by Priests (SNAP) opposed the nomination because of what they believed was insufficient action on Conroy's part to follow up to a greater extent on the knowledge of abuse that he had.

 Supporters of Conroy insisted he should be judged on the fact that he was never accused of abuse or molestation, not on past problems associated with others within the group.
 For example, the Very Rev. Patrick Lee, the group's superior, said that "Fr.
 Conroy is an excellent priest worthy of the nomination made by Speaker Boehner.
 He has never been the subject of an allegation of child abuse."

 The views of many were summed up in the statement made in a May 11 report that, "It would be a shame if the first Jesuit House chaplain is denied confirmation due to guilt by association with events that did not involve him, not even in the most tangential way."
 Conroy himself described the controversy like being in the middle of "a firestorm ...
 It's a pretty clear case of guilt by association, but my conscience is clear."

 After a flurry of news reports, Drew Hamill, a spokesman for Pelosi, made the statement that "Father Conroy has responded to additional questions" and "the leader sees no obstacle to him being named chaplain."